yunpengn/InterviewCracker/KnowledgeBase/Network.md

 - Differences between 401 and 403:
     - 401 stands for `Unauthorized`, although it actually means _not authenticated yet_.
 The client did not authenticate itself to show the identity to the server yet.
     - 403 stands for `Forbidden`.
 Different from 401, the client does not have access rights to the requested resources even though its identity is already shown to the server.

+## Differences between IPv4 and IPv6

+- IPv4 has 2^32 - 1 possible addresses, while IPv6 has 2^128 - 1 possible addresses.
+- IPv6 plans to become hierarchical and use some convention similar to CIDR.